PoTable: Towards Systematic Thinking via Plan-then-Execute Stage Reasoning on Tables: Experiments

-The overall results of the ablation study on different stage settings are shown in Figure~\ref{ablation}.
-We notice that the original GPT-based \textsc{PoTable} outperforms all ablated settings in almost all evaluation datasets.
-To be more specific, we make further analysis of the results of all settings.
-Firstly, we focus on the \textit{only Reason} setting.
-Compared with the original setting, it scores nearly 0.6\%-1\% less in WikiTQ, 3.01\% less in TabFact (S) and 1.83\% less in TabFact (C).
-In addition, it shows few weaknesses among all other settings in WikiTQ but has more accuracy drop in TabFact.
-From the task perspective, WikiTQ is about a clear objective to retrieve key information to answer the question directly, while TabFact asks to judge the statement that may involve multiple sub-fact verification with implicit conditions.
-Consequently, stage-oriented thinking plays an important role in \textsc{PoTable}, especially in more complex scenarios like TabFact.
+The overall results of the ablation study on different stage settings are shown in Fig.~\ref{ablation}.
+We observe that the original GPT-based \textsc{PoTable} outperforms all ablated settings in almost all evaluation datasets.
+Specifically, compared to the original configuration, the \textit{only Reason} setting scores approximately 0.6\%–1\% lower on WikiTQ, 3.01\% lower on TabFact (S), and 1.83\% lower on TabFact (C).
+While it remains competitive on WikiTQ, it suffers a significant accuracy drop on TabFact.
+From the task perspective, WikiTQ involves retrieving explicit key information to answer direct questions, whereas TabFact requires verifying statements that often entail complex, multi-hop reasoning under implicit conditions.
+Consequently, structured stage-oriented thinking plays a pivotal role in \textsc{PoTable}, particularly in complex scenarios like TabFact.
 In addition, the results of ``\textit{w/o} Row Sel.'' and ``\textit{w/o} Dty Cle.'' demonstrate their importance as expected.
-Notably, ``\textit{w/o} Dty Cle.'' always reaches the lowest accuracy, indicating that the framework may ignore these details (\textit{e.g.}, treating text floats into real floats) with unreasonable stage division setting.
-A more interesting fact lies in the results of ``\textit{w/} Col. Sel.'' that present worse performance, which is widely adopted in previous approaches.
-We speculate that the LLM backbones are competitive enough to handle full table columns, yet eliminating seemingly irrelevant columns may cause a dilemma, \textit{i.e.}, potentially useful columns are accidentally removed and the LLM cannot find adequate data.
-Therefore, column selection is not suitable to be regarded as a distinct stage.
+Notably, \textit{w/o} Dty Cle.'' consistently yields the lowest accuracy, indicating that without explicit stage division, the framework may fail to handle crucial format conversions.
+However, we observe a minor exception on TabFact (C), where the ``\textit{w/o} Row Sel.'' setting marginally outperforms the original framework.
+As no explicit metadata is provided, LLMs may fall short in global data awareness when facing complex scenarios, leading to aggressive row filtering that inadvertently removes nuanced rows.
+Such a conclusion aligns with the degraded performance of the ``\textit{w/} Col. Sel.'' setting, despite its widespread adoption in previous studies.
+Without tabular metadata, eliminating seemingly irrelevant columns introduces a high risk of accidentally discarding vital contextual data in LLM-based table reasoning.

+Furthermore, we also report the fine-grained group results of the ablation study in GPT-based \textsc{PoTable} on WikiTQ (T) and TabFact (S), as illustrated in Table~\ref{ablation-fine}.
+The original \textsc{PoTable} reaches the best results in all different difficulty groups and table size groups, strengthening the conclusions from the above ablation results and analysis.